 When the coolant gets low, you may hear hissing sounds from the unit indoors, or the unit won’t cool correctly.
 Inspect the outside of the unit for coolant leaks.
 If the unit leaks coolant, only a professional HVAC technician can change it.

 A temperature set on “manual” could cause the unit to run constantly so switch it to “auto cool”.
 It may also mean some parts are not the correct size for your unit.
 Other causes of a constantly running AC unit include a frozen or dirty evaporator coil or a restrictive filter.

 - Vibrating Window AC

-A vibrating window AC commonly means the incorrect installation or imbalanced.
+A vibrating window AC commonly means incorrect installation or imbalance.
 Consult your manual to ensure you followed all of the installation steps.